probil/cinnamon-better-xampp-applet/README.md

 * Finally, enable the applet by going to Menu->Settings->Applets

 ## Changelog

+### Version 0.2-1
+* New SVG-icon.
+Applet now looks like other cinnamon applets.
+* Remove old icons

 ### Version 0.2
 * Added Xampp Control Panel item